Brain surgery is an operation to treat problems in the brain and surrounding structures.

 During the days before the surgery:

-- You may be asked to stop taking aspirin, ibuprofen, warfarin (Coumadin), and any other medicines that make it hard for your blood to clot.
+- You may be asked to stop taking aspirin, ibuprofen, warfarin (Coumadin), and any other blood thinning medicines.

 - Ask your doctor which drugs you should still take on the day of the surgery.